Lipe-Albuquerque/Lipe-Albuquerque/README.md

 ### Hi there 🔰
 Welcome to my Github,
 I'm Filipe Albuquerque, programming student 🧑‍🎓 and game lover 🎮❤️

+I have studied programming for 2 years and in 2022, I had the opportunity to participate in the entra21 project, where I am polishing myself and learning to program in the most professional way possible.
 <p align="center">
   <img
     src="https://komarev.com/ghpvc/?username=Lipe-Albuquerque"